tapis-project/uh-hpc-in-the-cloud/block2/intro-to-abaco2.md

 https://api.tacc.cloud/actors/v2
 ```

-To register an actor using the `tapispy` library, we use the `actors.add()` method and pass the same arguments through
+To register an actor using the `tapispy` library, the `actors.add()` method can be used to pass the same arguments through
 the `body` parameter.
 For example,

 ```